Equity Policy and Procedures

 B. College Response When a Report is Received: Initial Review and Assessment

 The Equity Officers may exercise discretion to determine appropriate responsive action based on the facts and circumstances.
-At an Equity Officer’s discretion, options for responsive action may include informal discussions, resolutions facilitated by an Equity Officer, information gathering, and responsive action by the Director of Equity and Title IX Coordinator or designee.
-The Director of Equity and Title IX Coordinator will document the report received, the responsive action used, and the outcome.
+At an Equity Officer’s discretion, and with consideration of the reporting individual’s wishes, options for responsive action may include informal discussions, resolutions facilitated by an Equity Officer, information gathering, and responsive action by the Equity Officer or designee(s).
+The Equity Office will document the report received, the responsive action used, and the outcome.

 C. Supportive Measures

-Where there is reasonable cause to believe conduct in violation of the Policy may have occurred, the Director of Equity and Title IX Coordinator or a designee will provide prompt, appropriate, and reasonably available measures to support and protect the parties and deter any further acts of alleged misconduct, harassment, or retaliation.
-Supportive measures are non-disciplinary, non-punitive individualized on-campus services that are provided without fee or charge to the reporting individual or responding individual in effort to restore or preserve equal access to the College's educational programs, employment, and activities including measures designed to protect the physical safety of all parties or the College's educational environment.
-Supportive measures may be imposed regardless of whether information-gathering is sought by the reporting individual.
-Supportive measures are also available to the responding individual as needed.
+Where there is reasonable cause to believe conduct in violation of the Policy may have occurred, the Equity Officer or a designee will provide prompt, appropriate, and reasonably available measures to support and protect the parties and deter any further acts of alleged misconduct, harassment, or retaliation.
+Supportive measures are non-disciplinary, non-punitive individualized on-campus services that are provided without fee or charge to the reporting individual or responding individual in effort to restore or preserve equal access to the College’s educational programs and activities including measures designed to protect the physical safety of all parties or the College’s educational environment.
+Supportive Measures may be imposed regardless of whether information-gathering is sought by the reporting individual.
+Supportive measures are available to both the reporting individual and responding individual as needed.

-Such supportive measures can include but are not limited to: referral to the on-campus counseling center, student health services; off-campus counseling resources; referral to the Employee Assistance Program (for employees); modifying course schedules, work arrangements for on-campus positions, dining accommodations, or campus housing; offering campus escorts, and issuing a mutual “no contact” directive between the parties.
-In cases where there is reasonable cause to believe the alleged responding individual is a threat to persons or property, or where multiple reporting individuals have been directly impacted by responding party's conduct and a potentially significant pattern of harm may exist, the College may suspend an individual (for employees, with or without pay) or implement any other measures the College deems appropriate pending the outcome of the information gathering.
+Such supportive measures can include but are not limited to: referral to the on-campus counseling center, student health services; off-campus counseling resources; referral to the Employee Assistance Program (for employees); modifying course schedules, work arrangements for on-campus positions, dining accommodations, or campus housing assignments; offering campus escorts, and issuing a mutual “no contact” directive between the parties.
+In cases where there is reasonable cause to believe the alleged responding individual is a threat to persons or property, or where multiple reporting individuals have been directly impacted by responding party's conduct and a potentially significant pattern of harm may exist, the College may suspend an individual (for employees, with or without pay), remove an individual from campus housing, or implement any other measures the College deems appropriate pending the outcome of the information gathering.
 Supportive measures will be kept confidential to the extent that maintaining such confidentiality would not impair the ability of the College to provide the supportive measures.

 Violation of a directive and/or other action issued as a part of a supportive measure may result in disciplinary action.